jishnusen/kitty-remote-control.nvim/README.md

   use_keymaps = true,
-  -- can specify your own socket here, we read from env by default kitty_port = os.getenv("KITTY_LISTEN_ON"), mode = "window"
+  -- can specify your own socket here, we read from env by default kitty_port = os.getenv("KITTY_LISTEN_ON"),
+  -- any window type supported by kitty, includes tab, os-window, etc. mode = "window"
 }
 ```